Darren Boyd: Early life

-Boyd began acting at age 17 in amateur theatre and performed in local productions from 1989 to 1995.
-Boyd moved to London in his mid-20s, where he continued to work in theatre until being cast in Kiss Me Kate for the BBC in 1998.
+Boyd was born in Hastings, Sussex.
+He was drawn to acting at the age of 16, starting in local theatre productions.

 Career

 Television

 Boyd co-starred in the BBC comedy Kiss Me Kate (1998), which ran for three years.
-This led to starring roles in British comedies such as Hippies (1999) and Smack the Pony (1999).
+This led to starring roles in British comedies such as Hippies (1999), working with Simon Pegg, and Smack the Pony (1999).
 In 2001, he worked with Victoria Pile on a new series Los Dos Bros, an off-beat sitcom exploring physical comedy and the relationship between Boyd and Cavan Clerkin as the titular (half-)brothers.
 Boyd was co-creator and co-writer.
 The show won a silver rose at Montreux in 2002.
-During this time Boyd was cast in the American NBC series, Watching Ellie, starring Julia Louis-Dreyfus.
+During this time Boyd starred alongside Julia Louis-Dreyfus in the NBC series, Watching Ellie.

 Boyd returned to the UK in 2005 and took on characters such as Dr. Jake Leaf in the second series of Green Wing (2006), and as Jonathan in Steve Coogan's Saxondale.
 In 2009, he appeared in the two-part adaptation of May Contain Nuts, based on John O'Farrell's best-selling novel, Personal Affairs for BBC Three and Royal Wedding (2010), which follows the 1981 Royal Wedding through the perspective of events held in a small Welsh mining village, written by BAFTA winner Abi Morgan and starring Jodie Whittaker.

 Boyd starred as Bib in the BBC series Whites and co-starred in the BBC Four drama Dirk Gently playing Dirk Gently's business partner Richard MacDuff.
 The BBC announced in June 2011 that Boyd would play the role of John Cleese in Holy Flying Circus, a 90-minute dramatisation of the controversy that arose when Monty Python's Life of Brian was released in 1979.
-Holy Flying Circus was nominated for the British Academy Television Award for Best Single Drama.